 The tax expense comprises current and deferred tax.
 When applicable, tax is recognized in the consolidated statement of income and comprehensive income.
-The Company has not recorded the tax benefits of any of its net losses or tax attributes due to uncertainty as to the timing of revenue recognition.

 The Company follows the liability method of accounting for deferred income taxes.
 Under this method, deferred income tax assets and liabilities are determined based on the differences between the financial reporting and tax bases of assets and liabilities and are measured using substantively enacted tax rates and laws that are expected to be in effect in the periods during which the future tax assets or liabilities are expected to be realized or settled.